TheMidnightRambler/pevs-fi-thesis-latex/README.md

 ### Images

 #### Default Configuration
-All images are automatically:
-- Centered on the page
-- Sized to 90% of text width
+All images are automatically centered on the page and sized to 90% of text width.
-- Numbered sequentially

 > **Note**: Default settings can be modified in `main.tex` in the **Default image options** section